-Not just fillings, these are services that we can provide for teeth in order to bring them back to original function and appearance.
+These services include much more than just fillings!
+We can provide restorative dental services for teeth in order to bring them back to their original function and appearance.
 Whether a tooth has been compromised by decay, an old filling that is breaking down, or perhaps just has an abnormal shape or colour, we have plenty of restoration options that may be suitable.

 This case shows decay between the teeth, which usually only shows up on X-rays.
 The first photo is an intraoperative photo with one of the cavities cleaned out and some of the decay on the other tooth left in, to demonstrate how things looked when we opened up the tooth.
 After the decay was completely removed, we placed direct composite resin (white) fillings in both to restore the original anatomy.
 (H3PO4(aq) etch, Kerr Optibond FL primer and adhesive, 3M Filtek Flow Supreme A2, Dentsply Esthet-X A2 for body).